KindLab/scDamAndTools/README.md

 #### Option 1: Using the wrapper script
-11. Process the CEL-Seq reads to an array of UMI-unique counts per gene.
+**Step 11.1:** Process the CEL-Seq reads to an array of UMI-unique counts per gene.
 For this step, the R2 reads are used, since these contain the genomic sequence:
 ```
 OUTPREFIX="./data/celseq/index01.CELseq_BC_001"
 GTF="./references/Mus_musculus.GRCm38.98.with_ERCC.gtf.gz"